hitesh989998/hitesh989998/README.md

 ## 🌍 Why I Do What I Do

 I love turning ideas into functional, high-performing applications that solve real-world problems.
-Whether it’s building an intuitive user interface or designing an API that just works, I focus on clean, scalable solutions that stand the test of time.
+Whether it’s building an intuitive user interface or designing an API that just works, I focus on clean, scalable code that stand the test of time.

 ---